LaunchCodeEducation/web-fundamentals/assignments/blogz/README.md

 - We will also add a `singleUser.html` template that will be used to display only the blogs associated with a single given author.
 It will be used when we dynamically generate a page using a `GET` request with a `user` query parameter on the `/blog` route (similar to how we dynamically generated individual blog entry pages in the last assignment).

-- We will add the following route handler functions: 'signup', 'login', and 'index'.
+- We will add the following route handler functions: `signup`, `login`, and `index`.

-- We'll have a `logout` function that handles a `POST` request to `/logout` and redirects the user to "/blog" after deleting the username from the session.
+- We'll have a `logout` function that handles a `POST` request to `/logout` and redirects the user to `/blog` after deleting the username from the session.

 - We will also, naturally, have to add a `User` class to make all this new functionality possible, which is what we'll tackle next after a brief explanation of use cases.